wp-plugins/calculated-fields-form/README.txt

 = Q: How to insert a link in the form? =

-A: The form builder does not include a field to insert links explicitly in the form, but you can insert a link through an "Instruct.
-Text" field.
-Simply insert an "Instruct.
-Text" field in the form, and then, enter the tag of the link in any of the field's attributes: "Field Label", or "Instructions for User".
+A: The latest version of plugin includes the "HTML Content" field to insert HTML tags directly on it.
+Simply insert an "HTML Content" field in the form, and then, enter the tag of the link in the content's attributes.
 For example, to insert a link to our website, you should enter the following tag:

 &lt;a href="http://wordpress.dwbooster.com"&gt;Visit the website&lt;/a&gt;